MaxHlystov/ImageSearchEngine/README.md

 > * I can get a list of the most recently submitted search strings.

 ####Format of the search URL:
-    https://img-finder.herokuapp.com/img/text to search in url encoding[?offset=number of page with result]
+    https://img-finder.herokuapp.com/img/text to search in url encoding
+    	[?offset=number of page with result]
+    	[&size=number of search results per page]

 ####Format of recent requests:
 		`https://img-finder.herokuapp.com/recent`